imroc/req/README.md

 ## Big News

-Brand new v2 version is out, which is completely rewritten, bringing revolutionary innovations and many superpowers, try and enjoy :)
+Brand new v3 version is out, which is completely rewritten, bringing revolutionary innovations and many superpowers, try and enjoy :)

 If you want to use the older version, check it out on [v1 branch](https://github.com/imroc/req/tree/v1).

+> v2 is a transitional version. the latest version is v3 cuz some API-incompatible changes was involved during v2 refactoring, checkout [v2 branch](https://github.com/imroc/req/tree/v2) if you want.

 ## Table of Contents